tiberiuiancu/FACT-AI/readme.md

-# Implementations for NIFA
+# [Re] On the Real-World Feasibility of Node Injection Fairness Attacks

 [//]: # (todo: add the link to our paper)

-This repository includes the implementations for our paper at NeurIPS 2024: [***Are Your Models Still Fair?
-Fairness Attacks on Graph Neural Networks via Node Injections.***](https://arxiv.org/abs/2406.03052)
+This repository includes our reproduction of the paper [***Are Your Models Still Fair?
+Fairness Attacks on Graph Neural Networks via Node Injections***](https://arxiv.org/abs/2406.03052) as well as our extensions.

 <img src="https://github.com/CGCL-codes/NIFA/blob/main/framework.png" alt="Framework of NIFA">